lordspline/druid/docs/development/extensions-core/protobuf.md

 millisecondsGETR"2017-04-06T03:23:56Z*2002/list:request/latencyBwww1.example.com
 ```

-If your supervisor created in the previous step is running, the indexing tasks should begin producing the messages and the data will soon be available for querying in Druid.
+If your supervisor created in the previous step is running, the indexing tasks should begin producing the messages and the data will soon be available for querying in Robux.

 ## Generating the example files